nnja/python/website/content/02-introduction-to-python/080-advanced-datatypes/50-sets.md

 #### `set`s can't contain mutable types

 The way that `set`s allow you to quickly check if an item is contained in them or not is with an algorithm called a hash.
-I won't cover the details, but an algorithm is a way of representing an immutable data type with a unique numerical representation.
+I won't cover the details, but a hash is a way of representing an immutable data type with a unique numerical representation.
 In Python, there's a built-in `hash()` function.

 The `hash()` function only works on immutable data types.
 That means, data types where the contents can't be changed after creation.